sdc-dragon-stone/jb-service/README.md

 Install MongoDB using 'brew install mongodb-community@4.0' Connect a mongo shell to the running instance by running 'mongo' Run 'npm start' to start the server
-Run 'npm run react-dev' to start webpack and create bundle.js Run 'npm run seed' to seed data into the MongoDB database Open 'http://localhost:3210/' to load 'index.html'
+Run 'npm run build' to start webpack and create bundle.js Run 'npm run seed' to seed data into the MongoDB database Open 'http://localhost:3210/' to load 'index.html'